 Old dictionaries of English were written for readers.
 They aspired to hold all of what had been published in English, all of literature.
 Drayton, in an Elizabethan poem, has need of disastrously, but his meter won't allow so many syllables, so he writes disasterly, and in the dictionary it goes, and there it remains, based on that single use, into the 20th century.
-But the dictionary editors excluded the common words relating to copulation: these words had been banished from the literary language, so they need not appear in a dictionary.
+But the dictionary editors excluded the common words on a million lips relating to copulation: these words had been banished from the literary language, so they need not appear in a dictionary.

 What is English now?
 Where are the tongue's boundary stones in a democratized media in a multi-platform digital world, with a literary culture smashed to fragments and displaced by global popular culture, with privilege and prescriptivism banished, with political tribes armed each with its own definitions to all the words in the shared vocabulary?